Visitor guide

 Hue Imperial City visitor guide — everything you need to know before visiting

 The Complex of Hué Monuments (Quần thể di tích Cố đô Huế) is the walled imperial capital of Vietnam's last ruling dynasty, the Nguyễn (1802–1945), on the north bank of the Perfume River in Thừa Thiên Huế Province, central Vietnam.
 It comprises the Imperial Citadel (Hoàng thành) and Forbidden Purple City (Tử Cấm Thành) inside the larger walled Citadel, plus a ring of royal tombs, pagodas, and esplanades scattered along the river 4–16 km to the south.
 UNESCO inscribed the complex on the World Heritage list in 1993 — the first Vietnamese site to receive the designation.
-It is operated by the state-run Hue Monuments Conservation Centre and draws roughly 3 million domestic and foreign visitors a year combined.
-[VERIFY: visitor figure varies year to year per HMCC annual report.]
+It is operated by the state-run Hue Monuments Conservation Centre and draws millions of domestic and foreign visitors each year.

 At a glance